Urbance/Kudos/README.md

 Q: I have Questions, Suggestions or Issues.
 How can I contact you?

 A: I am glad that you want to contact me.
 Join my [Discord Server](https://discord.gg/hDqPms3MbH) and open a ticket or write me a PM.

+Q: What playsounds are available?

+A: You can find all available playsounds [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Sound.html)!